 This project costs an average of $20 to $240, depending on the extent of repairs needed and whether you hire a professional or handle fixing the damage on your own.
 Minor damage often only requires an epoxy kit, available at most home improvement stores.
 More extensive cracks and chips may require drywall mud, special two-component foam, and patches.
 Even at the high end, repairing is considerably less expensive than installing a new tub, and it usually only takes four to six hours including drying time.

 On This Page:

-No matter how bad a crack or an indentation in a tub may look, the repair process is the same as if it was a little pit.
+No matter how bad a crack or an indentation may look, the process is the same as if it was a little pit.
 In either case, it’s surprisingly simple.
-By using a basic epoxy bathtub repair kit with a few essential items, repairing a fiberglass tub takes as little as one day, with most of that time spent inactive as the compound dries.
+By using a basic epoxy kit with a few essential items, repairing a fiberglass tub takes as little as one day, with most of that time spent as the compound dries.

-To make your repair simple and stress-free, look for an all-inclusive kit that has everything you need to complete a fiberglass tub repair.
-Minimally, this should mean all of the following:
+To make your repair simple and stress-free, look for an all-inclusive kit that has everything you need to fix most issues.
+Minimally, kits include:

 - Polyester resin/epoxy in putty or paste form